ALL SAINTS' HOUGHTON REGIS

 Yes, absolutely!
 Many couples have their union blessed after the wedding took place, either because this took part in a secular setting, or because they would like to renew their vows after a number of years.

-Same-sex marriage
+Same-sex marriage and Civil Partnership

 Reading of Banns

-Most Church of England marriages require banns to be read out in church before the wedding can take place.
 Although a legal requirement, banns can be a special occasion too.
 Banns are a formal announcement of your intention to marry and they are a legal requirement for marriage in church.
 Banns need to be read in the parish where each of you lives as well as the church in which you are to be married, if that is somewhere else.
-Also, you must have your banns read out in church for three Sundays during the three months before the wedding.
+Also, you must have your banns read out in church for three Sundays within the three months before the wedding.
 This is usually done over three consecutive Sundays.

 Even if you are not getting married at All Saints’ you are invited to attend the services at which your banns will be read out.
 After the banns announced, the congregation will pray for you both.